fredrikaverpil/creosote/README.md

 ## 🥧 History and ambition

-The idea of a project like this was hatched from having security vulnerability reports about production dependencies (shipped into production) which turned out to not not even be in use.

-This can also help avoiding noise from bots like [Dependabot](https://github.com/dependabot) or [Renovate](https://github.com/renovatebot/renovate) for dependencies you don't even need.
+This project was inspired by security vulnerability reports about production dependencies that were shipped into production but turned out to be unused.
+It aims to help prevent such occurrences and reduce noise from bots like [Dependabot](https://github.com/dependabot) or [Renovate](https://github.com/renovatebot/renovate) for simply unused dependencies.

-The goal of this project is to run the `creosote` tool in CI, which will catch cases where the developer forgets to remove unused dependencies.
-An example of such a case could be when doing refactorings.

-Note: Creosote supports identifying both unused production dependencies and developer dependencies.
-It all depends on what you would like to achieve.
+The intent is to run the `creosote` tool in CI (or with [pre-commit](https://pre-commit.com)) to detect cases where developers forget to remove unused dependencies, especially during refactorings.
+Creosote can identify both unused production dependencies and developer dependencies, depending on your objectives.

 ## 🤨 FAQ